shemian/static/README.md

 Note: If you've installed Python 3 using a method other than Homebrew, you might need to type python in the second command instead of python3.

+## Error Handling
+The Script also  includes error andling for the following scenarios:
+`
+.
+Missing configuration file
+.
+Invalid JSON format in configuration file
+.
+Missing Markdown files
+.
+Other errors that may occur during the conversion process

+`
+In the event of an error, a descriptive error message will be displayed in the terminal or command prompt.

+## Output
+For each Markdown file, a corresponding HTML file will be created in the same folder with the same name and a `.html` extension.
+For example, a Markdown file named `example.md` will be converted to an HTML file named `example.html`.

+## Notes
+The script uses the `markdown2` library to convert the Mardowns to HTML The script only converts files with a `.md` extension.
+Other files in the folder will be ignored.

+## Contributions
+If you find a bug or would like to suggest a feature, please create a new issue or pull request.
+Your contributions are greatly appreciated!